Anwar Miandad

 Anwar Miandad (born 11 March 1960) is a Pakistani former first-class cricketer who played mainly for the Habib Bank Limited cricket team.
 He is a younger brother of Pakistan's leading Test run scorer Javed Miandad and had two other brothers (Sohail Miandad and Bashir Miandad) play Quaid-i-Azam Trophy matches.
 An all-rounder, he also took the field for Karachi and the Industrial Development Bank of Pakistan during his career.

 Miandad played as a right-handed middle order batsman and bowled useful slow left-arm orthodox spin.
 He was a member of two Patron's Trophy final winning sides with Habib Bank Limited, the first under Javed's captaincy in 1987/88.
-The other was in 1991/92 when they drew with National Bank of Pakistan but were awarded the trophy because of a superior first innings, in which Miandad contributed 67 runs.
+The other was in 1991/92 when they drew with National Bank of Pakistan but were awarded the trophy because of a superior first innings score, in which Miandad contributed 67 runs.
 He captained Habib Bank Limited twice during the 1995/96 Patron's Trophy.

 Despite appearing in 141 first-class matches, Miandad only scored four centuries and never more than one in a single season.
 He was also run out for 99 in an innings, against Pakistan National Shipping Corporation in 1990/91.

-In a Wills Cup limited-overs match for Habib Bank Limited against Lahore City at Peshawar in the 1988/89 season, Miandad had record bowling figures with 7 for 20.
+In a Wills Cup limited-overs match for Habib Bank Limited against Lahore City at Peshawar in the 1988/89 season, Miandad had recorded bowling figures of 7 for 20.
 His bowling record at the time was the best ever in Pakistani domestic limited-overs cricket.

 A reliable fielder, Miandad won the 'Fielder of the Tournament' award in the 1982/83 Wills Cup.